Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Introduction

 A gratifying fact is that, during the past decade, an increasing number of TDEs have been found to exhibit radio afterglows, which typically appear months to years after the optical outbursts (e.g., \citealt{alexander2020}).
-Moreover, the recent statistical results indicate that radio afterglows are commonly present in TDEs \citep{cendes2024}.
-Following the equipartition energy approach, the radio data has been widely applied to make estimates for the fundamental physical properties of the emission region.
-Many observational studies adopt this approach to infer the outflow's kinetic energy and the density--distance profile of the CNM, in which the shocks are equated with FS by default.
+Moreover, the recent statistical results indicate that radio afterglows are commonly present in TDEs \citep{cendes2024}. {The physical origin of these radio afterglows remains hotly debated.
+Several competing scenarios have been proposed, including delayed launching of TDE outflow \citep{horesh2021, cendes2022, alexander2026}, off-axis relativistic jets whose beamed emission becomes visible as the jet decelerates \citep{giannios2011, lei2016, matsumoto2023}, outflow encountering transited radial density profile of CNM \citep{matsumoto2024}, bow shocks generated in outflow -- cloud interactions \citep{mou2021b, mou2022, bu2023}.
+Apart from the bow shock model involving outflow-cloud interactions, all other models involve forward shocks in which the shock front sweeps up the surrounding gas.
+Consequently, the standard \citep{duran2013} or generalized \citep{matsumoto2023} equipartition method can be applied to estimate the fundamental physical parameters of the shocks, including their radii and non-thermal energies. } Many observational studies adopt this {equipartition energy} approach to infer the outflow's kinetic energy and the density--distance profile of the CNM, in which the shocks are equated with forward shock by default \citep{alexander2020, goodwin2022, cendes2024}.

-However, a crucial prerequisite -- determining whether the shock is indeed a FS -- should not be overlooked.
-We have noticed some TDEs whose inferred shock parameters potentially exhibit inconsistence with the FS scenario.
-For instance, phenomena such as recurrent fluctuations in the radio flux (e.g., AT2020vwl, \citealt{goodwin2024}), and a decreasing shock radius at some epochs (e.g., AT2018cqh, \citealt{yang2025}) are challenging to reconcile with the FS model.
+However, a crucial prerequisite -- determining whether the shock is indeed a forward shock -- should not be overlooked.
+We have noticed some TDEs whose inferred shock parameters potentially exhibit inconsistency with the forward shock scenario.
+For instance, phenomena such as recurrent fluctuations in the radio flux (e.g., AT2020vwl, \citealt{goodwin2024}; {see \citealt{zhuang2025} for more instances}), and a decreasing shock radius at some epochs (e.g., AT2018cqh, \citealt{yang2025}) are challenging to reconcile with the forward shock model.

-Given the fundamentally distinct nature of BS and FS, their predicted radio emissions are expected to exhibit significant differences.
+Given the fundamentally distinct nature of bow shock and forward shock, their predicted radio emissions are expected to exhibit significant differences.
 As shown in \citet{mou2022}, a key feature is that the radio flux is proportional to the covering factor of the clouds being impacted by the outflow.
-This implies that the radio flux can rise sharply when the outflow begins to interact with a cloud, and may fluctuate as the outflow encounters multiple clouds (see \citealt{zhuang2025} for applications).
-Within this framework, the shock parameters inferred using the equipartition method essentially reflect those of the BS, rather than the FS.
+This implies that the radio flux can rise sharply when the outflow begins to interact with a cloud, and may fluctuate as the outflow encounters multiple clouds.
+Within this framework, the shock parameters inferred using the equipartition method essentially reflect those of the bow shock, rather than the forward shock.